TelemetryDeck/docs/api/api-query-from-insight.md

 }
 ```

 The `beginningDate` is the start of the interval, and the `endDate` is the end of the interval.
 The `component` is the time unit, and the `offset` is the number of units.
-The `position` is either "beginning" or "end", and determines whether the point in time is at the very `beginning` or the very `end` of the component – usually, you'll want `beginning` for the `beginningDate` and `end` for the `endDate`.
+The `position` is either "beginning" or "end", and determines whether the point in time is at the `beginning` or the `end` of the component – usually, you'll want `beginning` for the `beginningDate` and `end` for the `endDate`.

 ## Getting the query for an insight